weesvisje/docs/docs/common/how-it-works/crdt.md

 # Ditto Delta State CRDT

-> This current page is undergoing extensive updates and edits.
-Please visit this page frequently for more up-to-date information.

 Ditto's data types are based on CRDTs.
 CRDTs stand for Conflict Free Replicated Data Types.
 CRDTs can be updated concurrently by multiple users in a distributed system, without locking or consensus.
 Each user edits their own version of the data, and when the versions